mrecker13/bamazon/README.md

 * The first screen will ask you what id you would like to purchase, along with a reading of the current products in inventory.

 ![User input](/images/user-input.png)
 * After entering which id you would like to purchase, you will then be prompted how many you would like to purchase.
+If the qty entered is more than the current inventory of that product, you will be told there is insufficient inventory and asked if you would like to buy something else.

 ![Summary](/images/summary-confirm.png)
 * After finalizing your purchase, you will be given a summary of the purchase including total price.
 You will then be asked if you want to buy something else.
 Just confirm with a 'y' or 'n'.